Nothing says a broken dream like an unpublished novel.

-One of Wales’ most famous and experienced independent publishers, Seren Books was started in 1981 in Bridgend.
+One of Wales’ most famous and experienced publishers accepting unsolicited manuscripts, Seren Books was started in 1981 in Bridgend.
 Aiming to reach international audiences with local stories, they have managed to find and publish interesting stories by first time authors.
 The genres they print include fiction, poems, short story collections, travel, classics, history, memoirs, drama and sport.
 While they accept unsolicited manuscripts for poetry, fiction and non-fiction, there are certain stipulations like being previously published or being published with Seren.
 You can read the guidelines here.

 Very few independent publishers believe in looking for inspiring voices, fresh talent and unique perspective.
 Penned in the Margins formed in 2006 is one of the few publishers who does all of that.
 Choosing to print poetry, spoken word and something different, their previous authors have gone on to become playwrights, writers and poets of renown.
 The publisher has won multiple awards including being shortlisted for the Clarissa Luard Award for Independent Publishers 2017.
 They are an exclusive publishing house in London and have only published 75 books till date.
 Submit your manuscript if your story is risk-taking in the genres of poetry, spoken word and non-fiction.
 Read the guidelines before sending a proposal.